Rated Excellent Online

 Frequently Asked Questions

 Yes, many secured loan lenders will consider ex-council houses, particularly those built in traditional brick and block construction with street-level access.
-Lenders apply additional scrutiny to properties with non-standard construction (such as Airey or Wimpey No-Fines), deck-access flats and properties on large estates, but specialist lenders such as Together Money and Pepper Money have broader policies and can often help where mainstream banks decline.
+Lenders apply additional scrutiny to properties with non-standard construction (such as Airey or Wimpey No-Fines), deck-access flats and properties on large estates, but specialist lenders such as Together Money, Pepper Money and Norton Home Loans have broader policies and can often help where mainstream banks decline.
+Maximum CLTV is typically 75-85% for straightforward cases.

 It can do, but it does not necessarily prevent you from borrowing.
 Non-standard construction types such as concrete panel systems, Airey houses and timber frame are assessed case by case.
-Lenders will usually require a detailed valuation report and may impose a lower maximum loan-to-value ratio.
+Lenders will usually require a detailed valuation report and may impose a lower maximum loan-to-value ratio of 60-75%.
 Specialist secured loan lenders have wider construction type criteria than high-street banks and are generally the best route for non-standard construction properties.
+A PRC certificate (where applicable) dramatically widens your lender options.

 Some lenders will consider deck-access flats but many exclude them or apply very low loan-to-value caps.
-Specialist lenders are more likely to consider these properties than mainstream banks.
+Specialist lenders such as Together Money, Pepper Money and Norton Home Loans are more likely to consider these properties than mainstream banks, typically at 60-70% CLTV.
 As with all ex-council flats, cladding and EWS1 issues may also need to be addressed if the building is over 11 metres tall.
 A broker who specialises in non-standard and ex-council properties will be able to identify which lenders are currently accepting deck-access flats.

-The maximum loan will depend on the property value, your equity, your income and the specific lender's policy on ex-council properties.
-Most lenders cap secured loans at 75-85% of the property value for standard ex-council houses, but this may be lower for non-standard construction or deck-access flats.
-Speak to a broker who can provide a realistic indication of what is achievable before you apply.
+The maximum loan will depend on the property value, your equity, your income and the specific lender’s policy on ex-council properties.
+Most lenders cap secured loans at 75-85% of the property value for standard ex-council houses, but this may be lower for non-standard construction or deck-access flats (typically 60-70%).
+Speak to a broker who can provide a realistic indication of what is achievable before you apply, and always check the ESIS figures rather than relying on marketing rates.